 The debate over the power of the Big Techs and their possible monopoly in markets where they initially did not act has already reached the American and European parliaments.
-In several conferences promoted by different market segments, the subject is also at the heart of discussions.
+In several conferences promoted by different market segments, the subject is also at the heart of the discussions.

 The more moderate experts believe that the issue will be well considered at the legislative level in developed countries, giving the emphasis to other emerging markets.